 Pilates Exercise of the Month: The Seal

-- Sit at the front of your mat with knees bent to your chest and heels together.
+1. Sit at the front of your mat with knees bent to your chest and heels together.
 Open your knees to shoulder width.
-Reach your hands through your legs to hold outside of your ankles.
+Hands reaching through the legs to hold outside of ankles.

-- Tip back and balance on your tailbone.
+2. Tip back and balance on your tailbone.
 Bring your feet just above the mat.
-Keep your knees within your frame; scoop your navel deeper in toward your spine.
+Keep the knees within your frame; scoop the navel deeper.

-- Inhale and roll back while pulling your feet with you.
-Balance on the base of your shoulder blades.
-Allow your legs to extend slightly until your feet are over your head- (head stays on mat carefully).
-Clap your heels 3 times (like a seal clapping its’ flippers).
+3. Inhale, roll back, pulling your feet with you.
+Balance on the base of the shoulder blades.
+Allow your legs to extend slightly until your feet are over your head (head stays on mat).
+Clap the heels 3 times (like a seal clapping its’ flippers).

-- Exhale as you roll forward to the starting position, tucking your chin into your chest.
+4. Exhale as you roll forward to the starting position, tucking your chin into your chest.
 Balance and clap the heels together 3 times.
-Your toes should not touch the mat.
+Your heels should not touch the mat.

-Note: Omit this exercise if you have an acute back or neck injury.
+Note: Omit this exercise if you have an acute back injury.

-Modification: You can begin without the claps and successively add 1,2, then 3 claps as balance improves.
+Modification: You can begin without the claps and add 1, 2, then 3 claps as balance improves.